 Deniz Mustafoglu, M.M.F.T. is a Los Angeles based Clinical Psychology doctoral student at Pepperdine University, an APA accredited university.
 Deniz believes in the importance of relationships as an integral aspect to both healing and a fulfilling life.
-Deniz has received specialized training in evidence-based practices to treat trauma, anxiety, and depression.
-Deniz has also received extensive training in mindfulness-based approaches while working in the VA and various community mental health settings.
+Deniz has received specialized training in evidence-based practices to treat trauma, stress anxiety, and depression, as well as extensive training in mindfulness-based approaches while working in the VA and various community mental health settings.
 She specializes in integrating mindfulness when working with stress, anxiety, depression, and trauma and integrates her clinical and meditation experience into the Mindful Parenting and Workplace Mindfulness programs.
 Deniz will complete a year-long APA accredited internship at the VA Sepulveda Ambulatory Care Center where she will continue receiving advanced training.

 Deniz earned her B.A. degree in Psychology with a minor in Social Work from Pepperdine University and an M.M.F.T. in Marriage and Family Therapy from the University of Southern California.
 She is currently pursuing her Psy.D. from Pepperdine University.
 Her research interests include PTSD, trauma and abuse, interpersonal neurobiology, and mind-body approaches to stress reduction.
 Deniz’s dissertation, A Clinician’s Guide to Working with Female Veterans and their Children, seeks to provide a resource for mental health practitioners working with female veterans and their children in order to enhance their ability to attend to clinical issues in the parent-child relationship that may arise from the veteran’s deployment.
 Deniz has conducted research on sibling relationships through Pepperdine University, which was presented in the Western Psychological Conference.
 She also has experience facilitating mindfulness and stress management workshops as well as parenting classes.